-Reducing healthcare disparities would represent a substantial benefit to the overall quality of care.
-However, the literature currently does not closely link this measure to clinical outcomes; likewise, a performance gap at the individual dialysis-facility level on these specific structural elements has not been established in the literature.
+Reducing healthcare disparities would represent a substantial benefit to overall quality of care.
+However, the literature currently does not closely link this measure to clinical outcomes; likewise, a performance gap at the individual inpatient psychiatric facility level on these specific structural Top of Document | Facility Commitment to Health Equity (IPFQR)

+elements has not been established in the literature.